 When it comes to fulfilling the nutritional needs of a baby, breast milk is the best.
-Doctors commonly don’t recommend offering soy milk to babies till they are one year old.
+Doctors commonly don’t recommend offering soy milk for 1 year old.
 However, in case you are looking for alternate options of breast milk when babies start weaning or if your baby is lactose intolerant, soy milk can be an acceptable substitute.

 Soy milk is a high protein plant-based drink made from soybeans.
-The soybeans are soaked, ground and then boiled and filtered to produce a creamy white liquid which looks like cow’s milk but differs from it in several ways.
-Soy milk contains vitamins like thiamine, folate, riboflavin, vitamin D, E, and K. Soy milk is low-fat, cholesterol-free and low in sodium.
+The soybeans are soaked, ground, and then boiled and filtered to produce a creamy white liquid that looks like cow’s milk but differs from it in several ways.
+Soy milk contains vitamins like thiamine, folate, riboflavin, and Vitamin D, E, and K. Soy milk is low-fat, cholesterol-free and low in sodium.
 It even does not contain any lactose.

 Health Benefits of Soy Milk for Infants

 If a baby is born with galactosemia, an inherited condition in which the body is unable to break down galactose (a simple sugar present in milk), soy milk can be offered.
-Moreover, drinking fortified soy milk ensures sufficient calcium intake as fortified soy milk has vitamin D which boosts calcium absorption.
-Babies who do not find the taste of cow’s milk appealing can opt for soy milk available in different flavours.
+Moreover, drinking fortified soy milk ensures sufficient calcium intake as fortified soy milk has Vitamin D which boosts calcium absorption.
+Babies who do not find the taste of plain soy milk appealing can opt for soy milk available in different flavours.

 How to Select Soy Milk?

-It is desirable to opt for the full-fat variety of soy milk for your infant as fat is necessary for his proper growth and development.
+It is desirable to opt for the full-fat variety of soy milk for infants as fat is necessary for his proper growth and development.
 But in case your child is vulnerable to obesity or cardiovascular diseases, it is sensible to opt for the low-fat soymilk.

 Also, it is important to check the nutrition fact label and the list of ingredients on the product before purchasing it.
 You may like to select a formulated soy milk infant formula packed with all the essential nutrients, minerals, and vitamins vital for the healthy growth of your child.
 In case of any doubt, it is wise to consult your doctor.